Churchill Club: Symbol

-Acts of Sabotage
+Acts of sabotage

 In February 1942, the boys of the Churchill Club devised a plan to raid the Fuchs Construction offices at Aalborg airport, an important Luftwaffe base housing 150 bombers used to attack targets in Norway and to protect German ships.
 The Fuchs construction company was a local company paid by the German Army to build hangars and runways.
 The boys surreptitiously got past a guarded bridge and made their way to its offices and set a fire inside the main office, destroying blueprints and records.
-The building did not burn down, but it was their first large scale sabotage.
+The building did not burn down, but it was their first large-scale sabotage.

-The Churchill Club always took the opportunity to destroy German vehicles, sometimes by bending their radiator, or dropping a lit match into the fuel tank.
+The club always took the opportunity to destroy German vehicles, sometimes by bending the radiator, or dropping a lit match into the fuel tank.

-The Churchill Club would patrol the town on a regular basis and take any opportunity to steal German soldiers' guns while their backs were turned.
+The club would patrol the town on a regular basis and take any opportunity to steal German soldiers' guns while their backs were turned.
 Being unfamiliar with guns, they never used them, but they would stockpile them and turn them into homemade explosives for sabotage missions.

-On May 2, 1942, the Churchill Club, using discs from mortar grenades, blew up the Aalborg railroad yard, which was the town's main Nazi base.
-The railroad cars that they blew up contained airplane wings, machinery, and Swedish iron ore likely destined for the German war effort.
+On May 2, 1942, the club, using discs from mortar grenades, blew up railroad cars at the Aalborg railroad yard, which was the town's main Nazi base.
+The cars they blew up contained airplane wings, machinery, and Swedish iron ore likely destined for the German war effort.
 Danish firemen were slow to put out the flames, fearing additional explosions.
 This was one of their most successful attacks.

-Arrest and Trial
+Arrest and trial

-May 8, 1942 a waitress (Elsa Ottesen) saw two members of the Churchill Club enter a large cafe and go straight for the coat closet, where later a (German) soldier reported a stolen pistol.
+On May 8, 1942, a waitress (Elsa Ottesen) saw two members of the club enter a large cafe and go straight for the coat closet, where later a German soldier reported a stolen pistol.
 Witnesses identified the two boys outside their private school.
 Later that night, Knud was arrested and the Germans took their stockpile of stolen weapons.
 Everyone who was involved was arrested that night.
-They were sent to King Hans Gades Jail to await the judge's verdict.
-Then later sent to State Prison in Nyborg with sentences ranging from a year and 6 months to 3 years.
+They were sent to King Hans Gades Jail to await the judge's verdict, then later sent to State Prison in Nyborg with sentences ranging from 18 months to 3 years.
 In October 1942, a few boys (Kaj and Alf Houlberg and Knud Hornbo) managed to escape King Hans Gades Jail for 19 consecutive nights, having sawed loose a window bar, and perform more acts of sabotage.
 After the boys were recaptured, attacks from the Churchill Club ceased.

 Meeting Winston Churchill

+In 1950, Churchill visited Denmark to accept an award.
+On October 14 he met with the club at a dinner in their honor.